The positions listed below may or may not be open this year. Check Wheaton College Human Resources to see which positions are currently open.

-- GAP Program Coordinators (2 positions—1 female, 1 male)
+- Vanguard Coordinators (2 positions—1 female, 1 male)

 This position will help develop and run HoneyRock's new GAP year program for 24-48 post high school, pre-college students.
-This program is currently under development and is expected to begin in September 2014.
-Individuals in these roles will perform the role of residence directors, disciplers, and program coordinators under the supervision of the GAP program manager.
+This program is currently under development and begins in September 2015.
+This program bridges high school and college years with practical and expertial learning through an immersive 11 month long curriculum.
+Participants will learn through traditional course study, wilderness trips and service projects.
+Vanguard Coordinators will perform the role of residence directors, disciplers, and program coordinators under the supervision of the GAP program manager.
 These coordinators will be heavily involved in the day to day, ongoing discipleship and program coordination of the program.
-(Positions begin in fall of 2014).
+(Positions begin in fall of 2015).